Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## How is `Forget` related to `Pin`?
 [connection-to-pin]: #connection-to-pin

 Both `Forget` and `Pin` concepts serve a similar purpose - guaranteeing that some memory is not moved or repurposed.
 How `Forget` does it?
 If any resource is borrowed, you cannot take `&mut` reference to it, as it would be aliased by `!Forget` type that is borrowing from it.
 Before `!Forget` type goes out of scope, removing the borrow, its drop handler must be executed, just like `Pin`'s [drop guarantee].
 So `!Unpin` protects directly owned memory, while `!Forget` protects *borrowed* memory.
+It is important to note that `Forget` is not defined around memory, but around values - see [#reference-level-explanation](#reference-level-explanation).

 With `Forget`, some authors may have the option of borrowing data rather than owning it, making their futures `Unpin`, but `!Forget`.